-With the inauguration of President-Elect Donald Trump looming on January 20, it’s a good time to remember that Fox’s seminal animated sitcom, The Simpsons, has had an impressive track record for predicting future events: In March 2000, the show presented an alternate reality where Trump was in the Oval Office.
-Take a look at 10 other times Matt Groening’s dysfunctional family peered into their crystal ball—with surprisingly accurate results.
+The Simpsons has had an impressive track record for predicting future events.
+A 1998 episode showed the 20th Century Fox logo with "A Division of Walt Disney Co" beneath it—19 years before Disney reached a deal to acquire most of 21st Century Fox's assets for $52.4 billion.
+And in 2000, the show presented an alternate reality where Donald Trump was in the Oval Office.
+Take a look at 12 other times Matt Groening’s dysfunctional family peered into their crystal ball—with surprisingly accurate results.

 In a 1992 episode featuring Mr. Burns trying to sandbag competing softball teams by hiring professional baseball players, New York Yankee Don Mattingly is seen being kicked off the squad by the nuclear power czar over his long hair.
 (The animated Mattingly had only neat sideburns.)
 A month after recording his part, the real Mattingly was fined $250 by the real Yankees for refusing to cut his hair.

 4. Horse Meat

 In 1994’s “Sweet Seymour Skinner's Baadasssss Song,” Principal Skinner is ousted from his seat after angering the superintendent.
 Unnoticed by his inspection: the fact that Lunchlady Doris prefers to prepare school lunches using giant tubs of horse parts.
 In 2013, several food producers in France, Sweden, and the UK were found to have distributed frozen burgers and other products that contained horse meat, an unwelcome additive they did not disclose on package labeling.